-Also used for treating alcoholics, Naltrexone reduces cravings and also blocks the effects of Vicodin in the case of a relapse.
+Also used for treating Alcohol Use Disorder (AUD), Naltrexone reduces cravings and also blocks the effects of Vicodin in the case of a relapse.

-In 2012, nearly 1 million people received treatment for their addiction to prescription pain relievers.
+In 2012, nearly 1 million people received treatment for their addiction to prescription Painkillers.
 You aren’t alone in your journey to recovery.
-Reach out to a treatment provider to learn more about recovery options.
+Contact a treatment provider to learn more about recovery options.